Kong/terraform-provider-konnect/docs/resources/gateway_plugin_upstream_oauth.md

 - `eagerly_expire` (Number) The number of seconds to eagerly expire a cached token.
 By default, a cached token expires 5 seconds before its lifetime as defined in `expires_in`.
 Default: 5
 - `memory` (Attributes) (see [below for nested schema](#nestedatt--config--cache--memory))
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--cache--redis))
-- `strategy` (String) The method Kong should use to cache tokens issued by the IdP.
-Default: "memory"; must be one of ["memory", "redis"]
+- `strategy` (String) The method Kong should use to cache tokens issued by the IdP. possible known values include one of ["memory", "redis"]; Default: "memory"

 <a id="nestedatt--config--cache--memory"></a>
 ### Nested Schema for `config.cache.memory`